DayZedAndConfused762/Y.A.A.C/doc/software.md

 ---|---|---
-PiKISS | A Bunch Of Scripts With Menu To Make Your Life Easier | https://github.com/jmcerrejon/PiKISS PiGro | All Settings In One Place! | https://github.com/actionschnitzel/PiGro-Aid- pigg - Raspberry Pi GPIO GUI | https://github.com/andrewdavidmackenzie/pigg | An app for Raspberry Pi GPIO Output control and Input visualization, built in rust using the Iced GUI toolkit and rppal GPIO crate. rpi-clone | rpi-clone is a shell script that is for cloning a running Raspberry Pi booted source disk (SD card or USB disk) | https://github.com/billw2/rpi-clone
+PiKISS | A Bunch Of Scripts With Menu To Make Your Life Easier | https://github.com/jmcerrejon/PiKISS PiGro | All Settings In One Place! | https://github.com/actionschnitzel/PiGro-Aid- pigg - Raspberry Pi GPIO GUI | An app for Raspberry Pi GPIO Output control and Input visualization, built in rust using the Iced GUI toolkit and rppal GPIO crate | https://github.com/andrewdavidmackenzie/pigg rpi-clone | rpi-clone is a shell script that is for cloning a running Raspberry Pi booted source disk (SD card or USB disk) | https://github.com/billw2/rpi-clone
 RasComm | RasComm is a communication device that translates plain text into Morse code (IMC) visually or audibly | https://github.com/Defcon27/RasComm-RaspberryPi-MorseCode-Translator sdm | Raspberry Pi SSD/SD Card Image Manager | https://github.com/gitbls/sdm